openworm/c302/README.md

 #### 1b) Run standard examples with Neuron

 The models can also be run using the Neuron simulator.
 This should be installed as outlined [here](https://www.neuron.yale.edu/neuron/download).
+Note: running c302 with Neuron is not currently supported on Windows.

        cd examples
        pynml LEMS_c302_A_IClamp.xml -neuron   # Generate the Neuron files (Python/hoc/mod)